bl166/USPowerPlantDataset/README.md

     * Note#4 (new name convention): *DataType\_egridUniqueID\_State\_Type.tif*<br/>
   * Finally, a new file named ```uspp_metadata.geojson``` is generated.
 It contains all annotated power plants' metadata.

 5. In case that the process is interrupted, you can re-run it at the spot.
-All images that are already processed will be intouched, and new power plants will be added to the end of the metadata.
+All images that are already processed will be untouched, and new power plants will be added to the end of the metadata.

 #### Summary
 * Input: __/uspp\_naip__, __accepted\_ann\_json.txt__, __/uspp\_landsat__ (optional), __/uspp\_metadata.geojson__ (optional)